rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

     - Difficult for others to understand and reproduce the work.
     - Lack of transparency in methodologies and results.

 By addressing these issues through a structured approach, as demonstrated in this project, we can significantly improve the quality and reliability of data science outcomes.

+### Benefits of Shifting Left in Data Science Projects:

+1. **Enhanced Quality and Reliability**: Early identification and resolution of issues improve the overall reliability of the project.
+2. **Cost and Time Efficiency**: Addressing issues early reduces the cost and time associated with fixing problems later.
+3. **Better Stakeholder Engagement**: Early involvement of stakeholders ensures the project remains aligned with business goals.
+4. **Structured Approach**: A methodical approach from the beginning ensures a systematic way to tackle data science projects.

 This framework serves as a guide for tackling data science projects methodically and effectively.

 ---